Formulir Kontak

 Wilhelm was born on January 27, 1859, in Berlin’s Crown Prince’s Palace.
 The birth was traumatic—his left arm was wrenched during delivery, leaving it permanently withered and almost useless.
 Doctors tried everything: electrical shocks, stretching machines, animal-blood transfusions.
 Nothing worked.
 The injury became a lifelong humiliation.
 He learned to ride a horse only with great difficulty, trained himself to salute with his right arm alone, and developed a habit of thrusting the paralyzed hand into his pocket or behind his back.

 His mother, Victoria (“Vicky”), Queen Victoria’s eldest daughter, was English in outlook and politically liberal.
-She wanted her son educated in the English style—rational, parliamentary, constitutional.
+She wanted her son educated in the English style, rational, parliamentary, and constitutional.
 His father, Frederick, shared those views.
 But Wilhelm’s grandfather, Wilhelm I, and Bismarck saw him differently: a future Prussian king who must be hardened, militarised, and kept away from “English” softness.
 The tug-of-war shaped him into a deeply conflicted man: an Anglophile in taste (he adored his grandmother, Queen Victoria, and collected British naval uniforms), yet fiercely Prussian in politics.

 He grew up idolising Bismarck, the Iron Chancellor who had unified Germany through blood and iron.
 At eighteen, he joined the army, loved the parades and the camaraderie, and soaked up the militaristic culture of the Prussian officer corps.
 When he married Augusta Victoria of Schleswig-Holstein in 1881, the match pleased Bismarck (it strengthened ties to northern German nobility).
 Still, Wilhelm’s mother hated it—she saw her daughter-in-law as dull and conservative.